MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-clv.md

 1. Define model preferences for the CLV model:
    - **Prediction time period**: **12 months or 1 year**.
 This setting defines how far into the future to predict customer lifetime value.
    - **Active customers**: Specify what active customers mean for your business.
 Set the historical time frame in which a customer must have had at least one transaction to be considered active.
 The model will only predict CLV for active customers.
-From the drop-down menu, choose between letting the model calculate the time period based on your historical transaction data or you can choose to provide a specific time frame.
+Choose between letting the model calculate the time period based on historical transaction data or provide a specific time frame.
 In this sample guide, we **let the model calculate purchase interval**, which is the default option.
   - **High value customers**: Define high value customers as a percentile of top-paying customers.
 The model uses this input to provide results that fit your business definition of high value customers.
 You can choose to let the model define high value customers.
 It uses a heuristic rule that derives the percentile.
-Alternatively, you can define high value customers as a percentile of top future paying customers.
+You can also define high value customers as a percentile of top future paying customers.
 In this sample guide, we manually define high value customers as **top 30% of active paying customers** and select **Next**.

    :::image type="content" source="media/clv-model-peferences.png" alt-text="Preferences step in the guided experience for the CLV model.":::